 Owing to the fact that she attended a French-speaking prep school, the Lycée Français de Los Angeles, Jodie Foster can speak French fluently.
 In fact, she can speak it so well that she’s acted in French films and has dubbed many of her own films into French.
 Her interest in foreign languages doesn’t stop there, however.
 Foster can also get by in Italian, Spanish and German.

-Cruz speaks Italian and English on top of her native Spanish.
-While Jodie Foster learned French at a very young age, Cruz learned Italian and English later in life in order to play certain roles and further her acting career, even winning awards for films in which she played an Italian-speaking character.
+Cruz speaks Italian, French and English on top of her native Spanish.
+While she picked up her French in high school, Cruz learned Italian and English later in life in order to play certain roles and further her acting career, even winning awards for films in which she played an Italian-speaking character.
 That takes an impressive amount of discipline and dedication!
 Her Italian is so good that she even assumed the role of Mario in the Nintendo ad for the game New Super Mario Bros 2 in 2012.

-Mila is originally from the Ukraine and moved to the US at the age of seven with her parents.
+Mila is originally from Ukraine and moved to the U.S. at the age of seven with her parents.
 She recalls having difficulties at first, struggling to understand the culture, people and the language.
-She now speaks both Ukrainian and English perfectly.
+She now speaks both Russian and English perfectly.

 Waltz first came to public attention in the Quentin Tarantino film Inglourious Basterds, where he played the perverse Austrian SS officer Colonel Hans Landa.
 Landa switches effortlessly between German, English, French and Italian, and, in a famous scene, delights in torturing Brad Pitt’s undercover crew of “Italian” filmmakers by coercing them into repeatedly pronouncing their Italian pseudonyms.
 In real life, Waltz is hardly less impressive.
 While by his own admission not completely fluent in Italian, he speaks German, English and French fluently, and dubs his own movies into French.